Kateri Tekakwitha: Indigenous perspectives

 Mohawk scholar Orenda Boucher noted that, in her opinion, there were "mixed feelings" surrounding the canonization of Tekakwitha.
-There are traditionalist Mohawk who feel her story was tied into the tragedies of colonization that deeply affected the people of Kahnawake.
-Despite this dark past, Tekakwitha herself is generally respected among Catholic and traditionalist Mohawk alike.
+There are traditionalist Mohawks who feel her story was tied into the tragedies of colonization that deeply affected the people of Kahnawake.
+Despite this dark past, Tekakwitha herself is generally respected among Catholic and traditionalist Mohawks alike.
 Much of the debate surrounding Tekakwitha's canonization is built upon the idea that it was done to bolster the image of the Church among Native Americans.

 Boucher has stated that to understand the complexities of Takakwitha's life, it was important to look beyond the biographies written by clergymen who focus on what they consider her Christian virtues.
-Mohawk writer Doug George-Kanentiio further noted the concern that Tekakwitha's sainthood may be used as way to influence Iroquois away from their Indigenous ancestral values, stating:
+Mohawk writer Doug George-Kanentiio further noted the concern that Tekakwitha's sainthood may be used as way to influence the Iroquois away from their Indigenous ancestral values, stating:

 [Tekakwitha's sainthood] should never obscure the best elements of our aboriginal spirituality, nor should Kateri's personal behaviors, given their extremities [i.e., self-mutilation with whips, thorns, and hot coals], be endorsed as a model for women anywhere. [...]
 Women in particular need not kneel in supplication to any man or any god but to rise to dance and sing in true joy. [...]
 We can never accept any institution which actively suppresses women or qualifies their potential.

-Mohawk journalist Chaz Kader, a former Catholic now practicing longhouse traditions, noted that while many traditionalist Mohawk recognize the reverence their Catholic relatives and friends have for Tekakwitha, many were troubled by Catholic portrayals of her life.
+Mohawk journalist Chaz Kader, a former Catholic now practicing longhouse traditions, noted that while many traditionalist Mohawks recognize the reverence their Catholic relatives and friends have for Tekakwitha, many were troubled by Catholic portrayals of her life.
 Kader highlights how church writings describe Tekakwitha's torment, ostracism, and persecution at the hands of other Mohawks, noting that "the contrast of good Mohawks and bad Mohawks still is affecting our people.

 Some Catholics of Native American and European ancestries feel her sainthood reflects her unique position as a bridge builder and worker for unity.
 Paula E. Holmes interviewed several elderly Native American women in the late 1990s and found they considered Tekakwitha "part of their Indian familiar and familial heritage."